infotheorychalmers/one-bit_massive_MIMO/README.md

 Details on how to use the routines can be found in each file.

 Note that the mtimesx routines requires an installed C-compiler on your system, and has to be compiled before being used.
 Instructions on how to do some can be found in the MTIMESX manual (found in the mtimesx folder).
-However, two precompiled configurations that should be able to run on 64-bit Windows and OSX is provided in the release.
+However, two precompiled configurations that should be able to run on 64-bit Windows and OSX systems are provided in the release.